 Violet kept her face expressionless against the Prince's anger.

-"He wishes to remind you that you have an obligation to perform your duty -"
+"He wishes to remind you that you must perform your duty -"

 The Prince chuckled and looked up at the ceiling.
 "You said duty," he said.